xo/dbtpl/_examples/django/README.md

 # About django examples

-The `django` example is the result of running `xo` against all the supported databases that Django and `xo` supports, with Django models similar to the `xo` booktest schema.
+The `django` example is the result of running `dbtpl` against all the supported databases that Django and `dbtpl` supports, with Django models similar to the `dbtpl` booktest schema.

 ## Setup